aridoutofrange/ESP32_With_DHT22_and_LDR_Sensor/README.md

 # ESP32 With DHT22 and LDR Sensor

 ## Description
-ESP32 with DHT22, LDR sensor, and an OLED display to monitor temperature, humidity, including illuminance of a room.
+ESP32 board that's connected to DHT22 and LDR sensor, packed with an OLED display to monitor temperature, humidity, and illuminance of a room.

 ## Components Used
 <li>One ESP32</li>